mertcandav/ranch/README.md

 # Ranch
 Ranch is a toy CLI based calculator for fun.

-The purpose of this project, make calculator for fun.<br>
+The purpose of this project, make calculator for fun.
-Features such as built-in functions, operation priority, operators, and user-defined functions are planned.

 _Probably i will delete (maybe archive) this project after fun._